 In the world of ‘vents’, and there were quite a few of them, Ray Alan was generally seen as the the best around.
 Not only was it virtually impossible to see his lips move, but he had a number of characters he worked with, each with not only a different voice but also with different accents.
 There was more to Ray Alan than purely ventriloquism, however.
-Like magician David Nixon (See Tarbuck Memories below) he was a consummate and natural TV performer and was a regular guest on panel shows and as presenter.
+Like magician David Nixon (See Tarbuck Memories: Sunday Night at the London Palladium) he was a consummate and natural TV performer and was a regular guest on panel shows and as presenter.
 But it was ventriloquism that launched his career and, like Lenny the Lion, his shows were also very early TV memories for me.

 The first Ray Alan vehicle I recall was The Tich and Quackers Show.
 Tich was a small schoolboy in a blazer and hair that stuck up like a policeman’s helmet.
 Quackers was a duck who really only quacked and was operated by one Tony Hart of ‘Take Hart‘ and Vision On fame, who, incidentally also provided artwork for the Lenny the Lion Show.
 Tich’s catchphrase was, ‘Ehhh ya daft dook!‘ Tich and Quackers had a show between 1963 and 1968, 141 episodes in all and despite this, sadly, little footage of them seems to exist other than still photographs.
 Like Lenny the Lion they even had their own comic strip in TV Comic which lasted until 1971, well after Ray Alan stopped performing with them.
 Tich and Quackers even muscled in to The Beatles‘ ubiquity (who didn’t?) by releasing a single entitled ‘Santa Bring Me Ringo‘ in 1964.